 Read on to find out if this hemp-derived cannabinoid is legal in The Evergreen State and where to order safe, top-shelf products.

-Where to Buy Delta-8 in Washington State
+Where to Buy Delta 8 THC in Washington?

 First, online shops are pretty transparent with their customers.
 Online, you can easily check the labs, the origin of the hemp and delta-8 THC, as well as find reviews on the seller.
 For example, Mr. Hemp Flower’s products pages offer accessible information on all things connected to the product you’re interested in.

-Delta-8 THC and Federal Law
+Delta 8 THC and Federal Law

 The issue with Delta-8 THC and federal law comes from a potential conflict with a regulation of the Drug Enforcement Agency (DEA).
 While the 2018 Farm Bill legalized all hemp cannabinoids and their isomers (including D8), DEA’s “Interim Final Rule” lists all synthetically derived tetrahydrocannabinols Schedule I controlled substances, regardless if they come from hemp or marijuana.